MinhOmega/npm-increaser-downloads/README.md

 ### 🔧 Setting up your configuration

-Open `npm-increaser-downloads.config.js` from the root directory, and populate the configuration options as shown in the table above.
+Open `npm-increaser-downloads.config.ts` from the root directory, and populate the configuration options as shown in the table above.

 ### 💻 Running locally